skydoves/landscapist/README.md

 <img src="https://user-images.githubusercontent.com/24237865/129226361-877689b8-a1ec-4f59-b8a6-e2efe33a8de7.gif" align="right" width="32%"/>

 ## Palette
-We can extract major (theme) color profiles using `BitmapPalette`.
-Basically, we should use `BitmapPalette` for extracting the major colors from image.
-You can reference which kinds of colors can be extracted [here](https://developer.android.com/training/material/palette-colors#extract-color-profiles).
+You can extract major (theme) color profiles with `BitmapPalette`.
+You can check out [Extract color profiles](https://developer.android.com/training/material/palette-colors#extract-color-profiles) to see which kinds of colors can be extracted.

 ```kotlin
 var palette by remember { mutableStateOf<Palette?>(null) }